-- What is Covered by Florida Personal Injury Protection?
+What is Covered by Florida PIP?

 Most medical costs will be covered by PIP with the exception of popular, but not widely accepted practices such as acupuncture.
 In other states, PIP will generally cover the injuries of anyone in your household, but in Florida you can choose whether you want your PIP to cover just yourself or other residents in your household.
 The following are eligible for a PIP claim:

 - Surgical Services and Hospital Expenses

 - Diagnostic Services